 Unravel the Mysteries of Chemistry with Technology

-Develop an in-demand skill set combining a technical understanding of chemistry with computer expertise.
+Develop an in-demand skill set combining a technical understanding of chemistry with expertise in computers and computation.
 A Bachelor of Science in Cheminformatics from Michigan Tech will prepare you to work on the leading edge of this emerging technological field.
 Your work could support advancements in any branch of chemistry, with career opportunities rapidly expanding in the design of new drugs and materials.

 Cheminformatics is at the intersection of chemistry and information technology.
 If you prefer the theory of chemistry to its practical applications and enjoy working with technology, a career in cheminformatics may suit you well.
 Your professional specialty will include using computational methods to complement laboratory experimentation.
 Upon graduation, you might